Emergency Dentistry in Tulsa, OK

 A toothache is often a sign of underlying dental problems such as tooth decay, infection, or dental trauma.
 If you experience a toothache, start by rinsing your mouth with warm water to clean the area.
 Use dental floss to remove any food particles trapped between teeth gently.

 Over-the-counter pain relievers like ibuprofen can help alleviate discomfort.
 Applying a cold compress to the outside of your cheek can reduce swelling and numb the pain.
-It’s crucial to see a emergency dentist in Tulsa, OK as soon as possible to diagnose the cause of the toothache and receive appropriate treatment.
+It’s crucial to see a emergency dentist in Tulsa, OK as soon as possible to diagnose the cause of the toothache and receive appropriate emergency treatment.

 Knocked-Out Tooth